scylladb/scylladb/docs/upgrade/ami-upgrade.rst

 follow the extended upgrade procedure on the **EC2/GCP/Azure Ubuntu image** tab in the :doc:`upgrade guide </upgrade/index/>` for your ScyllaDB version.

-To check your Scylla version, run the ``scylla --version`` command.
+To check your ScyllaDB version, run the ``scylla --version`` command.